 Current Development Activities:

 - Sold 725 Plott Street for continued support of the historic Magnolia House.

-- Bennett College purchased the parcels known as 609 Gorrell Street in 2005 for the construction of a middle college.
-The purchase contract has been amended for a construction start date in January 1, 2010.
-Architectural plans are currently being developed and should be finalized by early late Summer 2009.
+- Bennett College purchased the parcels known as 609 Gorrell St. in 2005 for the construction of a middle college.